skphy/cluster/README.md

 - sanitize mol object and removes hydrogens from a molecule
 - Find the pairwise tanimoto distance between the fingerprints of all the molecules
 - conformers of a molecule
+- Solvent Accessible Surface Area SASA
+- coordinate of a conformer of a mole obj
+- centroid calculations ....
+- ALL TO DO ....
+SKUMAR

 **(see data molecule)**